-NOTE: For classification tests on solid substances or mixtures, the tests should be performed on the substance or mixture as presented.
-If for example, for the purposes of supply or transport, the same chemical is to be presented in a physical form different from that which was tested and which is considered likely to materially alter its performance in a classification test, the substance or mixture must also be tested in the new form.
+NOTE: For classification tests on solid substances, the tests should be performed on the substance as presented.
+If for example, for the purposes of supply or transport, the same chemical is to be presented in a physical form different from that which was tested and which is considered likely to materially alter its performance in a classification test, the substance must also be tested in the new form.

-General and specific considerations concerning labelling requirements are provided in Hazard Communication: Labelling (Chapter 1.4).
-Annex 2 contains summary tables about classification and labelling.
-Annex 3 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.
+5. General and specific considerations concerning labelling requirements are provided in Hazard Communication : Labelling (Chapter 1.3).
+Annex 4 contains examples of precautionary statements and pictograms which can be used where allowed by the competent authority.